Cheap breakdown cover for students

-RAC claim that they fix four out of five cars on the roadside within 30 minutes and, with 120 years' experience, they are the UK's most experienced breakdown cover company.
+RAC claims that they fix four out of five cars on the roadside within 30 minutes.
+And with 125 years' experience, they are the UK's most experienced breakdown cover company.

 What's more, you'll have access to a free legal helpline for expert advice, available 24/7.

-The AA offers basic roadside cover from £79/year, with packages going up to £100+ for more comprehensive services.
+The AA offers basic roadside cover from £75/year, with packages going up to £100+ for more comprehensive services.

 It's also worth noting that The AA have more mobile mechanics on the road than anyone else so, in theory, they should find it pretty easy to get to you quickly.

-Green Flag are a little different to the AA and RAC, in that rather than having their own fleet of branded vans, they sub-contract work out to local vehicles and mechanics.
+Green Flag are a little different to the AA and RAC.
+Rather than having their own fleet of branded vans, they subcontract work out to local vehicles and mechanics.

 However, they're still a great option and well respected nationally.

-Green Flag promises to give you 50% off your renewal quote from AA or RAC if you switch to them (and your car is less than 10 years old).
+Green Flag promises to give you up to 50% off your renewal quote from AA or RAC if you switch to them (and your car is less than 10 years old).